 Are you a student who values skills such as critical thinking, creativity, multi-perspectivity, intercultural learning and social engagement?
-Do you recognize that globalization comes with many issues, such as displacement, sustainability, technical (moral) dilemmas and infectious diseases, which will impact your professional practice?
-And are you interested in a programme in which you learn from other disciplines (like health care, journalism, bioethics), cultures and practices in order to understand who you are or want to become in your personal and professional life?
-Do you enjoy experiential learning?
+Do you recognize that globalization comes with many issues, such as sustainability, displacement, technical (moral) dilemmas and infectious diseases, which will impact your professional practice?
+And are you interested in a program in which you learn from other disciplines (like health care, journalism, bioethics), cultures and practices in order to understand who you are or want to become in your personal and professional life?
+Do you enjoy experiential learning and being challenged?
 Then join the minor Beyond Borders: What it Means to be a Global Citizen!

 You can also follow this minor as a part-time student.
 Ask the minor contact person for the possibilities.